AlgyJr/ios_guides/UITableView-Guide.md

 [dequeuecell]: https://developer.apple.com/library/ios/documentation/UIKit/Reference/UITableView_Class/index.html#//apple_ref/occ/instm/UITableView/dequeueReusableCellWithIdentifier:forIndexPath:

 #### Notes about the cell reuse pattern:
+* Be sure to provide a unique reuse identifier for each type of cell that you in your application so that you don't end up accidentally getting an instance of the wrong type of cell.

 * When we explicitly instantiated each cell object in `cellForRowAtIndexPath` we were able to specify the cell `style: .Default`.
 When we called `dequeueReusableCellWithIdentifier` there was no place to specify the style.
+When using `dequeueReusableCellWithIdentifier` you have no over the initilization of your cell.
 [In practice][cellstyle], you will want to create your own subclass of `UITableViewCell` and add initialization common to all cells in the class in the initializer.

 * Any customization of the cell on a per row basis should be done in `cellForRowAtIndexPath`.
 When designing a custom cell class be sure to allow